SaifSarker11/FeatherDBSPL1/README.md

-# SPL1 — Minimal SQLite-like Engine (Lab 1)
+# FeatherDb

-This repository contains a small educational project for the third-semester software lab: a minimal SQLite-like database engine written in C++ with a tiny, intentionally incomplete feature set.
+This repository contains a small educational project for the third-semester software lab: a minimal SQLite-like database engine written in C++ with a tiny, feature set.
 The codebase currently provides a clean object-oriented skeleton and placeholders for parser, query handling, storage, and utilities.

 Key goals
 - Provide a minimal, learnable codebase for database internals (parser, storage, query executor).
-- Keep implementations small and explicit so students can extend and implement features.
+- Keep implementations small and explicit that can extend and implement features.

-Repository layout (selected)
+Current Repository layout
 - `src/` — source code (entrypoint: `src/main.cpp`).
 - `src/parser/` — tokenizer, parser, AST.
 - `src/query/` — query objects and executor.